abysssol/abysssol/README.md

   - optional easy code verification/proofs (hopefully built on top of [Magmide](https://github.com/magmide/magmide) if it succeeds)
   - custom assembly/machine code generation based on compile time information that isn't usable in llvm if [Magmide](https://github.com/magmide/magmide) never happens

-- I have several ideas for a novel, mostly science fiction, also fantasy.
-I'm seriously considering creating an extensive edit of Reverend Insanity for better readability in English.
+- I have several ideas for a novel, mostly science fiction, also fantasy
+  - I'm seriously considering creating an extensive edit of Reverend Insanity for better readability in English.
+I would develop a small complementary program to allow different versions to be generated, like toggling transliterated names on or off